masteusz/simple_face_service/README.md

 There is a dockerfile available that allows to build and run the application easily.
 The container deployment uses gunicorn as a server.

+I set up a simple CI using Github Actions.
+No docker image is pushed anywhere.

 ## Installation

 To build and run the application using docker-compose run: